 How does it work?

-- IBM MQ channels are used to connect one queue manager to another over a network.
-You can create MQ channels yourself, or a queue manager can join a cluster of queue managers where MQ channels are automatically created when they are needed.
+- IBM MQ channels connect one queue manager to another over a network.
+You can create MQ channels yourself, or a queue manager in a cluster of queue managers creates MQ channels when they are needed.

 - On z/OS®, you can configure multiple queue managers to share queues on the coupling facility.
 Applications connected to different queue managers can get and put messages to and from the same queues.